veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 | **0** | + | 0 | - |
 | **+** | - | + | 0 |

-(A is vertical rows, B is horizontal columns)
+(A is vertical row, B is horizontal column)

 The carry was defined as A CARRY B. So in subtraction to find a difference, we would negate B, hence do A CARRY NOT(B):